 SECTION 1.
-The Referee shall be neatly attired.
-A referee's recommended attire for all dual meets and tournaments is:
+The Referee will be neatly attired.
+A referee's attire for all dual meets and tournaments is:

 - a.
 Black and white referee's short sleeve knit shirt.

 - b.
 Black full length trousers.

 - c.
 Socks and black gym shoes.

 - d.
 Black belt.

 - e.
-Red and green wrist bands may be worn.
+Red and green wrist bands.

 - f.
 Other accessories-coin or colored disc and whistle.